Paul learned how to speak Taiwanese and use its idioms after he married a Taiwanese in the 1970s.

 Acquiring Taiwanese in the 1970s

-During the 1970s, I was fortunate to have the opportunity to live and work on Taiwan.
-In that decade I was living in the southwestern port city of Kaohsiung in a predominantly Taiwanese speaking neighborhood.
-When I arrived I only knew Chinese Mandarin, but by the time I left in 1979 to return to the States I had already picked up spoken Taiwanese from my family and neighbors which has remained with me all my life.
-In this article I will share with you some colorful Taiwanese expressions and idioms which I hope you find very interesting and useful.
+During the 1970s, I was fortunate to have the opportunity to live and work in Taiwan.
+In that decade, I was living in the southwestern port city of Kaohsiung in a predominantly Taiwanese-speaking neighborhood.
+When I arrived, I only knew Chinese Mandarin, but by the time I left in 1979 to return to the States, I had already picked up spoken Taiwanese from my family and neighbors.
+Luckily, the language I picked up has remained with me all my life.
+In this article, I will share some colorful Taiwanese expressions and idioms.
+I hope you find them very interesting and useful.

 Taiwanese Expressions With English Translations

-The following is a listing by categories of different Taiwanese adjectives, idioms, colorful expressions, verbs, and other expressions which I heard and used often during my years on Taiwan.
+The following is a listing by categories of different Taiwanese adjectives, idioms, colorful expressions, verbs, and other expressions that I heard and used often during my years in Taiwan.
 If possible, I have included the literal translation of some expressions.
-I have not used any one Romanization standard because many are in use on Taiwan today.
+I have not used any single romanization standard because many are in use in Taiwan today.